 7. Code of Conduct

 In line with a focus on ethics, an MHRT/C Code of Conduct was recommended by the MHRT/C Redesign Advisory Committee over concerns about instances of or the potential for unprofessional behavior and a lack of ethical guidelines and standards for MHRT/Cs.
 An Ethics Subcommittee convened to lay the foundation for the new Code of Conduct.
 SAMHS has decided to apply the Code of Conduct to both MHRT I's and MHRT/C's.
-A copy of the code can be found here.
+A copy of the code can be found here (updated 3/28/18).

 8. Provider Information Webinars